About Sliding Scale

 In an attempt to make growing food accessible to as many people as possible, atplanta operates on a sliding scale basis.

-We ask those who can afford it to pay more than the “value” of our goods and services, enabling those with fewer financial resources to pay less.
-This arrangement lets us pay our bills, while bringing more gardens to more people
+We ask those who can afford it to pay more for our goods and services, enabling those with fewer financial resources to pay less.
+This arrangement lets us pay our bills, while bringing more gardens to more people.

 Below, we give you a few ways to think about how much to contribute for the gardening services and products we offer.

 I have debt that gets in the way of meeting my basic needs.

 I have some stress about meeting basic needs, but regularly achieve them.

 *Expendable income might include spending on things like restaurants, coffee shops, movies, concerts, new clothes

 A price-point may be a bit of a reach but still be worthwhile; you may have to cut back on unessential spending in the short term, but it won't have a long-term, harmful impact on your life.
 However, if a price-point would impact your ability to afford food, rent, transportation, and other necessities, you should move lower on the scale.